 Take time to follow the paved trail that leads to McCommas Bluff, mentioned above.

-Really, what makes this hike so special is that you are enjoying the largest urban hardwood forest in the United States!
+What makes this hike so special is that you are enjoying the largest urban hardwood forest in the United States!

 That makes this one of the best hiking trails in Dallas.